ahnafbinazad/e-Transport-Marketplace/README.txt

 The company can then assign those orders to drivers

 The driver accounts get a notification for the order sent by the company along with the commission they will recieve, the pick up and delivery location.
-They can then either accpet or reject the order.
+They can then either accept or reject the order.
 If rejected, it will be sent to the next available driver.
 Drivers can update the status of the order which will be instantly sent to the customers as a notification to their account